 Hertsmere

 § This page gives an overview of the Hertsmere local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hertsmere lies in southern Hertfordshire, blending suburban communities with historic and cultural landmarks.
 Borehamwood is notable for its film and television studios, with a strong link to British cinema and TV, while Bushey and Radlett are attractive residential areas with historic churches and green spaces.
 Potters Bar, at the district’s edge, provides easy access to London while retaining a local town feel.
 The area is dotted with parks, golf courses, and countryside, offering both suburban living and rural escapes.
 Its mix of commuter towns, cultural heritage, and open landscapes gives Hertsmere a varied character.

-The administrative boundary of Hertsmere can be viewed on OpenStreetMap: District Boundary of Hertsmere.
+The administrative boundary of Hertsmere can also be viewed on OpenStreetMap: District Boundary of Hertsmere.

 Key Facts about Hertsmere